cognitedata/pygen/README.md

 This is the Cognite GraphQL Python Generator, `pygen`.
 The purpose of this package is to help developers to work with Cognite Data Fusion's (CDF) Data Models (DM) in Python.

-**[DISCLAIMER!]** This project is in a highly experimental no guarantees are made for consistency between versions.
+**[DISCLAIMER!]** This project is in a highly experimental state and no guarantees are made for consistency between versions.
 The project may also become deprecated if the experimentation turns out to be a dead end.

 The core functionality is to provide a Python client that matches a data model.
-This enables the developer the following benefits
+This enables the developer for the following benefits

 * Client side validation of the data before writing it to CDF.